Compensation for negligent financial adviser advice

 Financial advisers are usually instructed by individuals to advise on investments like stocks and shares, unit trusts, open-ended investment companies, investment trusts and personal pension schemes to name but a few.

-A Financial Adviser owes duties of care to their clients in contract and under common law but also a statutory duty under the Financial Services and Markets Act 2000 (“FSMA”) to perform their work with reasonable care and skill.
+A financial adviser owes a duty of care to each of their clients in contract and under common law but also a statutory duty under the Financial Services and Markets Act 2000 to perform their work with reasonable care and skill.
 If they fail to do this and you suffer a loss as a result, then you may be able to bring a claim for professional negligence and/or breach of statutory duty.

-In order to bring a professional negligence claim against a Financial Advisor you are required to prove that the Financial Adviser has breached the duties referred to above.
-To do this it is usual for a client to obtain a report from another Financial Adviser to comment on whether the work undertaken fell below the standard to be expected.
+In order to bring a professional negligence claim against a financial adviser you are required to prove that the financial adviser has breached the duties referred to above.
+To do this it is usual for a client to obtain a report from another financial adviser to comment on whether the work undertaken fell below the standard to be expected of a reasonable financial adviser.
 This is something we can discuss and provide assistance in obtaining.

 - Misrepresenting the recommended investment, meaning that the client entered into an investment based on incorrect (or sometimes misleading) advice.

-- In certain circumstances, a Financial Adviser will receive commission when they sell a financial product to a client.
-Where that commission is not declared the client may have a claim against the Financial Adviser.
+- In certain circumstances, a financial adviser will receive a commission when they sell a financial product to a client.
+Where that commission is not declared the client may have a claim against the financial adviser.

-Professional negligence claims against Financial Advisers can be brought by both individuals and businesses alike.
-Nelsons have experienced Partners and Solicitors specialising in Professional Negligence claims, lead by Cathryn Selby and Daniel Brumpton, who can help and guide you through these complicated claims from start to finish.
+Professional negligence claims against financial advisers can be brought by both individuals and businesses alike.
+At Nelsons, we have an experienced team of solicitors, led by Partner, Daniel Brumpton, who specialises in professional negligence claims and can help guide you through your claim from start to finish.